May the Best Character Win

 Step 2: Have each student randomly choose a Fundraiser Card (PDF).
 Pay each student the amount they have selected.
 You may use ready-made play money or create your own.
 For this activity, I use play money in large denominations that I have purchased at a dollar store.

 Step 3: Show students the chart of expenses you have created.
 Explain they will campaign for their character and try to win votes by appealing to the citizens through various ads.
 Candidates will want to spend their money wisely.
 Inform students that if their character runs out of money and cannot advertise, it will be more difficult to maintain voter interest.
-Also remind them that, however, it is useless to have money left over come election time because their funds can only be used for campaigning.
+However, you should also remind them that it is useless to have money left over come election time because their funds can only be used for campaigning.

 Use the following guidelines when you create your Finance Expense chart: